-CAPIF architecture requirements originating from other WGs and SDOs (e.g. CAPIF charging aspects from SA5, Management services exposure aspects from SA5, privacy considerations for service API invocations from GSMA).
+Currently, CAPIF supports the resource owner’s consent to issue authorization grant to API Invoker to support Northbound APIs invocation.
+Also, there are mechanisms specified by SA3, to store user consent in UDM with specific purpose of data processing, which are consumed by 5G NFs for various services.

-Currently, CAPIF supports the resource owner’s consent to issue authorization to API Invoker for Northbound APIs invocation.
-Also, there are mechanisms specified by SA3, to store user consent UDM with specific purpose of data processing, which are consumed by 5G NFs for various services.
-SA3 clarified that user consent information stored in UDM/UDR and CCF to be independent for different context of resource usage.
-Also, SA6 clarified the same in TS 23.222 as informative.
-From the LS exchanges (S6-242012, SP-241934) between GSMA OPG and 3GPP, a need arises for further studying the resource owner authorization mechanisms of CAPIF and UDM and address any conflicts.
+Based on the inputs from GSMA, further study is necessary to bring synergy between CAPIF RNAA and UDM user consent.